sarahrainbow/pull-your-socks-up/README.md

 ## How to call the api

-With the server running, do a POST request to the `/email` endpoint.
+With the dependencies installed `npm i` and server running `npm run start`, do a POST request to the `/email` endpoint.

 >TIP: API requests can be made using the [Postman](https://www.postman.com/downloads/) application